umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/nets/configuring-nets.md

 ## Step 2: API Keys

-In order for Umbraco Vendr to communicate with Nets securely we need to retrieve a series of API keys used for authentication.
+In order for Umbraco Commerce to communicate with Nets securely we need to retrieve a series of API keys used for authentication.

 The keys can be found under **Company > Integration** in the Nets Easy portal.